Joshua Pérez: International career

 A longtime USA youth international, Pérez switched allegiance to El Salvador in February 2021, accepting a call-up to the U-23 side ahead of the CONCACAF Men's Olympic Qualifying Championship.
 He made his debut with the El Salvador U23s in a 2–0 loss to the Canada U23s on 19 March 2021.
 On 25 March 2021, he scored a brace against the Haiti U23s.

 On 5 June 2021, Pérez made his debut with El Salvador senior team in a 7–0 victory against the U.S. Virgin Islands and scored one goal.

 Personal life

 Joshua Pérez was born in Montebello, California, son of Giovanni Pérez and Susana Figueroa.
 His father was born in Los Angeles, California to Salvadoran parents, while his mother was born and raised in El Salvador and immigrated to the United States.
 Giovanni played as a professional soccer player, where he spent time at California Emperors and also played for El Salvador's FAS, a club which Giovanni's father and Joshua's grandfather Hugo Antonio Pérez played.
-Joshua is the nephew of former professional soccer player and current manager of the El Salvador national team Hugo Pérez.
+Joshua is the nephew of former professional soccer player and manager of the El Salvador national team Hugo Pérez; Joshua represented El Salvador while his uncle was manager for two years.

-In 2018, he married Silvia Borghini in Florence.